nebulaeonline/microauthd/README.md

 2025-06-21

+Working on a web-based management GUI.
+Currently implementing via Razor Pages, which will allow us to create a simple web interface for managing users, roles, permissions, scopes, and clients.
+About 10% of the way there, but it is a start.

 Realized there wasn't an example login flow, so I added a simple example at public/login.html.
 The public/ folder in microauthd is used to serve static files, such as a login page or documentation.
 Any files placed in this folder will be available at the root of the AUTH server (e.g., /login.html).
 By default, login.html is included as a simple authentication interface.

 You can customize the login experience by modifying this file or replacing it entirely.
 During build and publish, the contents of public/ are automatically copied to the output directory and served by the AUTH server.